Flemmie Pansy Kittrell: Career

-After her retirement in 1972, she continued to work as a consultant and lecturer in various settings.
-Kittrell returned to Cornell to complete a fellowship in the College of Human Ecology from 1974–1976 and then worked as a Senior Research Fellow to the Moton Centre for Independent Studies in Philadelphia in 1977.
-In 1973, Howard made her Professor Emerita of the Department of Human Ecology, a position she held until her death in 1980.
+After her retirement in 1972, Kittrell continued to work as a consultant and lecturer in various settings.
+In 1973, Howard made her a Professor Emerita in the Department of Human Ecology, a position she held until her death in 1980.
+She completed a fellowship in the College of Human Ecology from 1974–1976, and then worked as a Senior Research Fellow at the Moton Center for Independent Studies in Philadelphia in 1977.

-Legacy
+Awards and legacy

 Kittrell left behind a legacy of global impact in nutrition, early childhood education, and social justice.
 Her contributions remain foundational to Head Start, global nutrition programs, and the field of home economics.

 Throughout her career, Kittrell was widely recognized for her important work.
 In 1946, she received the Office of Price Administration Award from President Truman for her contributions to the Price Control Program.
 She received the Scroll of Honor from the National Council of Negro Women in 1950 and 1963, the Hampton Alumni Award in 1955, an achievement degree from Cornell in 1972, and an honorary degree of Doctor of Humane Letters from the University of North Carolina in Greensboro for her contributions to home economics.

-The American Home Economics Association created a scholarship in her name and in 2017, the Cornell Graduate School created the Turner Kittrell Medal of Honor for alumni who have made significant national or international contributions to the advancement of diversity, inclusion and equity in academia, industry or the public sector.
-Since 2023, Cornell's Human Ecology department has honored Kittrell through the Flemmie Kittrell Visiting Scholar Program.
+The American Home Economics Association created a scholarship in Kittrell's name, and in 2017, the Cornell Graduate School created the Turner Kittrell Medal of Honor for alumni who have made "significant national or international contributions to the advancement of diversity, inclusion and equity in academia, industry or the public sector".
+Since 2023, Cornell's Human Ecology department has honored her through the Flemmie Kittrell Visiting Scholar Program.
 In October 2024, Hampton University opened Flemmie P Kittrell Hall as part of the School of Pharmacy.